weech/GRIB.jl/README.md

 * All keys passed to `Index` must be `select!`ed before accessing any messages.
 * Like with `GribFile`, retreiving a message from an `Index` advances the `Index`.
 * Only the latest value `select!`ed per key is kept in the `Index`.
+* Files with multi-field messages cannot be used with `Index`.
+This includes most files created by NCEP.

 ## Other notes
 This package has support for multi-field messages on by default.
 If you are not working with files